2022 Transformation Competition

 A multidisciplinary/multisectoral review panel composed of national and international members with broad expertise will evaluate the LOIs and full applications against all criteria.

-An international and multisectoral jury will evaluate all applications that meet the standard of excellence to select those to be recommended for funding.
+An international and multisectoral jury will evaluate all applications that meet the standard of excellence, as per the full application review panel’s evaluation, to select those to be recommended for funding.
 The jury will be composed of individuals from all sectors: academic, public, private, not-for-profit, and government.